-We propose a risk management framework to help key decision makers to plan and to execute preservation processes in a manner that reduces the risk of 'damage' to audiovisual content.
-Damage is considered to be any degradation of the value of the audiovisual content with respect to its intended use by a designated community that arises from the process of ingesting, storing, migrating, transferring or accessing the content.
+We propose a risk management framework to help key decision makers to plan and execute preservation processes in a manner that reduces the risk of 'damage' to AV content.
+Damage is considered to be any degradation of the value of the AV content with respect to its intended use by a designated community that arises from the process of ingesting, storing, migrating, transferring or accessing the content.

-We describe an approach to managing risks related to audiovisual preservation processes relying on a cyclic process of planning and simulation processes, adapting and executing them and gathering data from the execution for updating the risk model and simulation.
-Data gathering requires breaking down the process model, which contains all possible execution paths, into the sequence of actions that have actually been executed, and then to collect data from configuration and execution logs of the individual tools.
+This risk management framework relies on a repetitive procedure of planning and simulation of preservation processes, adapting and executing them, and gathering data from the execution for updating the risk model and simulation.
+Data gathering requires breaking down the process model, which contains all possible execution paths, into the sequence of actions that have actually been executed.
+Then the data are collected from configuration and execution logs of the individual tools.
+These data have to include not only operational information, but also risks-related knowledge.
+This knowledge consists of identified risks and their frequency of occurrence, their negative consequences and effects on assets (AV content), any controls dealing with the risks and their associated time and cost.

 A cycle of continuous process improvement is proposed, which involves the following steps: plan, do, check, act.
 The basis of planning decisions is a simulated business process, representing the critical activities, tools and properties of the key preservation workflows (ingest, migration and access).
 The critical part to such a risk management approach is to ensure that the models and simulations of business processes used for planning decisions are kept consistent with the actual execution.

 Most tools available for business process modelling are generic, offering no particular guide to the modeller.
-We use a controlled vocabulary to help design the workflow, describe risks and thereby synchronise with the execution model.
+We use a controlled vocabulary to help to design the workflow, describe risks and thereby synchronise with the execution model.
 It also allows us to relate data gathered from the executing process to the activity in the workflow and to determine when and how risk measures are being breached.
+Three risk measures are suggested for preservation processes: Expected loss (mean of negative consequences (NC) which can occur in a given process), Value at